 Current and upcoming competitions

 The Society operates a varied competitions programme throughout the year, with all trophies, certificates and cash prizes now awarded at the annual Spring Tea in London.
-The majority of our competitions are open to full and associate members only.
-Full details of how to enter each competition are published in The Woman Writer magazine and may also appear on our facebook and twitter pages.
+The majority of our competitions are open to full and associate members only, although we intend to open up entry to selected competitions to friends and non-members from 2020.
+Full details of how to enter each competition are published in The Journal magazine and may also appear on our facebook and twitter pages.

 Please direct any queries to the Competitions Co-ordinator firstname.lastname@example.org.